boldingd/EclipsePhaseContent/Locus.md

 > Their system does include mechanisms to compensate for that, but they're not effective enough.
 > That also leads to another problem: they assume they can cleanly separate "people with psychological conditions who need reasonable accommodation and support" from "bad people who are just jerks," and it turns out that it's frequently not that simple.
 >
-> And actually, owning stuff does still matter; because it's a web of coops and coops can own modules, there are still people on Locus who can just kind of damn their rep score and do what they want, because they own their own module or their coop is doing something vital like running a fusion power source.
+> And actually, owning stuff does still matter; because it's a web of co-ops and co-ops can own modules, there are still people on Locus who can just kind of damn their rep score and do what they want, because they own their own module or their co-op is doing something vital like running a fusion power source.
 >
 > I don't mean to condemn Locus too much; I'd still rather live on Locus than anywhere in the Jovian Republic, for example.
 > But it's important to have a *realistic* assessment of this society, one that includes its flaws and drawbacks.